The rail industry in the connected era: promising potential versus cyber risks

 To take advantage of these opportunities, operators need to deploy new connectivity capabilities at stations and in trains: IP protocols, WiFi, GPRS and 4G LTE standards, etc. They provide trains with abilities such as interaction with the control centre using the train-to-ground communication system.
 And these technologies are not merely the preserve of new equipment: they are now bringing openness (i.e. communication and intelligence) to systems that were traditionally closed.

 But opening up your networks also means making them vulnerable and exposing them to malicious attacks...
-For critical infrastructure such as rail, the serious nature of the issue is evident to all: “When an attack is made against the transport sector, there can quickly be utterly dramatic consequences, including on human lives,” pointed out Guillaume Poupard, Director General of France’s ANSSI information systems security agency, at the International Cybersecurity Forum (FIC) in Lille (France) in 2017.
+For critical infrastructure such as rail, the serious nature of the issue is evident to all: “When an attack is made against the transport sector, there can quickly be utterly dramatic consequences, including on human lives,” pointed out Guillaume Poupard, Director General of France’s ANSSI cybersecurity agency, at the International Cybersecurity Forum (FIC) in Lille (France) in 2017.

 Why rail is vulnerable to cyberattacks